Actor Scherrikar Bell: ‘Every time I was on stage the whole audience was laughing. It was the best buzz’

 When did you first start acting?

 Drama was one of the easy subjects at school.
 I enjoyed it, but I was not good at it.
 I thought I was too cool to become a character fully.
 I even failed my A-level drama.
-At 19 I got fired from my job, so I signed up for a last-minute university course in English and drama.
+At 19 I got fired from my job as a car saleswoman, so I signed up for a last-minute university course in English and drama.
 I thought I’d be a drama teacher or an English teacher.
 I had nothing else to do with my life, so that was the easiest thing to fall back on.

 When did you first realise you had a talent for acting?

 On the stage during Oh!
 What a Lovely War, which was the first thing I’d auditioned for.
-I literally felt like a white English soldier.
 Every time I was on stage doing my bit, the whole audience was laughing.
 It was the best buzz.
 That’s when I knew that this was what I was going to keep chasing for the rest of my life.
 My idea of becoming a drama teacher went out of the window.

 Did not going to drama school make auditions harder?